Jean-Louis Gassée: 1991–2002: Be Incorporated

 After the return of Jobs, Apple withdrew the license to make Macintosh clones.
 With Intel's assistance, BeOS moved to "Plan B", a port to the x86 platform.
 While it arguably never grew past a cult following, it sold enough copies to have a nascent development and user community, and had several thousand programs available for it, including several dozen commercial products.
 BeOS was also used as an embedded operating system in multimedia production systems from Edirol, TEAC and Level Control Systems.
 However, partially due to behind-the-scenes pressure from Microsoft, Be was not successful in getting top-tier OEMs to bundle BeOS with their hardware - only Hitachi and AST (who were major in Europe at the time) did so - which Gassée saw as fundamental to their success.

 At the end of 1999, Be had a "focus shift," giving their desktop OS away for free (with commercial distributions sold by third-party vendors, similar to Linux distributions) to focus on BeIA, a build of BeOS specifically targeted to internet appliances.
 The company lost several employees who disagreed with this strategy and who had no desire to work on an appliance OS.
 While there was vendor interest in BeIA and at least one shipping product based on it (the Sony eVilla), the market for internet appliances proved to be nearly non-existent, and Be laid off most of its employees in 2001, with its assets and the remaining engineers being bought by Palm, Inc. for $11 million that August.
 Gassée stayed on through that transition, but left in January 2002.

 2002–present: After Be, Inc.

 After leaving Be, Gassée served as president and CEO of Computer Access Technology Corporation (CATC), a company which made network protocol analyzers, but left within a year (CATC was purchased in fall 2004 by LeCroy Corporation, a competitor).
 Gassée resurfaced as a general partner at Allegis Capital, a venture capital fund based in Palo Alto, California, where he is still in position.

-In November 2004, Gassée became chairman of PalmSource, Inc., where several former Be executives and engineers still worked.
-BeOS technology was being worked on for use in Palm OS "Cobalt" (Version 6), but as of February 2006, there were no major customers—including Palm, Inc. itself—who have committed to using the Cobalt release.
+In November 2004, Gassée became chairman of PalmSource, where several former Be executives and engineers still worked.
+He departed in late 2005.

-In March 2006, he started writing a French-language blog; it was active for a month and contains four entries.

 In 2009, he started contributing regularly to the Monday Note blog, a newsletter covering the intersection of media and technology which is now a part of Medium.